Dear Residents and Visitors of Cape May County:

 Weather permitting, the Cape May County Department of Mosquito Control will be treating areas of Cape May County as part of its effort to control adult mosquitoes.

 The Department will use Aqua Reslin, trade name for permethrin, and/or Aqua Anvil / Anvil 10+10, trade names for sumithrin, and/or Duet / Aqua Duet, trade names for prallethrin and sumithrin, and/or Zenivex / Aqua Zenivex, trade names for etofenprox, applied as ultra-low volume aerosols.

-Spraying by truck may take place on Thursday, August 17, between the hours of 7 PM and 12 midnight.
+Spraying by truck may take place on Wednesday, July 10, and/or Thursday, July 11, between the hours of 8 PM and 12 midnight.
 Portions of the following municipalities that may be sprayed include:

 If you have any questions, please call our office at (609) 465-9038 between the hours of 7am and 3pm.
 Thank you.